This newly released ESO image shows Lynds Dark Nebula 483, which is located about 700 light-years away in the constellation of Serpens.

 As more and more stars emerge from the inky depths of LDN 483, the dark nebula will disperse further and lose its opacity.
 The missing background stars that are currently hidden will then come into view — but only after the passage of millions of years, and they will be outshone by the bright young-born stars in the cloud .

-The Atacama Large Millimeter/submillimeter Array (ALMA), operated in part by ESO, observes in submillimetre and millimetre light and is ideal for the study of such very young stars in molecular clouds.
+- The Atacama Large Millimeter/submillimeter Array (ALMA), operated in part by ESO, observes in submillimeter and millimeter light and is ideal for the study of such very young stars in molecular clouds.